Motorcycle Accident in Michigan? You May Need a Motorcycle Injury Lawyer

-If you or a loved one have been involved in a motorcycle accident contact Cochran, Foley & Associates for a free consultation.
+If you or a loved one have been involved in a motorcycle accident contact Cochran, Kroll & Associates for a free consultation.

-The attorneys at Cochran & Foley have the skills, legal knowledge and experience needed to protect you and will seek to win payment for their clients’ injuries, expenses, and loss.
+The attorneys at Cochran, Kroll & Associates have the skills, legal knowledge and experience needed to protect you and will seek to win payment for their clients’ injuries, expenses, and loss.

 An attorney will lead you through the steps needed to recover actual damages and may even assist in punitive damages being awarded.
 Actual damages are intended to restore a victim’s financial situation to a position roughly equivalent to what it was before the motorcycle accident occurred.

 Actual damages can be awarded for medical bills, lost income, funeral expenses, pain and suffering, mental stress, permanent disability and similar hardships.

 Punitive damages, above and beyond those actually incurred by the victim, are intended to punish the guilty party for reckless or inappropriate behavior.
 Punitive damages also can function as a deterrent for others.

 Cochran, Kroll & Associates will seek payments for expenses resulting from the motorcycle accident, and ensure justice by pursuing punitive damages.

 Cochran, Kroll & Associates devotes its practice to representing individuals who are the victims of accidents, burn or work place injuries, nursing home abuse, or medical malpractice.
 Essentially, if a person has been involved in any tragedy involving negligence and requiring compensation, Cochran, Kroll & Associates will provide whatever legal services are required.

 Above All Else, Seek Justice